Azure-Samples/selenium-grid-aks-keda/README.md

 * AKS Configured with multiple node pools, with some `Scaling from Zero`
 * Using `Node Selectors` to map AKS node pools to Selenium browser nodes
-* Selenium Queue triggered cluster scaling using KEDA
+* Selenium Queue triggered cluster scaling using `Event Driven Autoscaling` with KEDA

 ## Overview